 Improving the local and national competitiveness is the primary development mission for decades in Indonesia that has not received serious attention.
 Indonesia still lags behind when compared to neighboring countries, particularly in terms of ease of doing business, which in turn may inhibit the business and investment climate within the country.
 Therefore, national and local governments are required seriously and quickly to catch up with developing various innovative strategies and formulate policies that support the implementation of such innovations.
-Since the last few years after the Reformation era, national and local governments began to develop policies aiming to encourage the development of business and investment climate in Indonesia.
+Since the last few years after the Reformation era, national and local governments in Indonesia.
 In line with the government policy to increase national and local competitiveness, the Ministry of State Apparatus Empowerment and Bureaucratic Reform has issued a policy called one agency-one innovation aiming to improve the community welfare and encourage the investment climate.